Prince Willem-Alexander And Princess Máxima Visit Victims’ Families

 According to newspaper ‘Telegraaf’ a sister of one of the victims called the visit ‘heart warming’.
 ‘They stayed for one hour with us, one of the first things the prince said after he entered was how the royal family is sympathizing with us all’.
 The woman also says that the atmosphere was not formal at all and that they were able to share their stories with the princely couple.
 Her family appreciated the gesture: ‘it is obvious that they are very involved, it felt like a warm blanket’.

 After they visited the four families the princely couple went to Apeldoorn, where they went to the Canadian war monument.
 The monument is across the street from the place where the accident happened and people placed their flowers commemoratic the incident there.
-Prince Willem-Alexander and Princess Máxima also put some flowers there, according to some reports.Filed under Dutch Royals
+Prince Willem-Alexander and Princess Máxima also put some flowers there, according to some reports.Filed under The Netherlands

-Tagged King Willem-Alexander, Koninginnedag 2009 Tragedy, Queen Máxima.
+Tagged King Willem-Alexander of The Netherlands, Koninginnedag 2009 Tragedy, Queen Máxima of the Netherlands.